Borre/ceph-s3-testing/README.md

 ```
 pip install requirements.txt
 ```
-Now you can configure the parameters of your ceph in config.py, you need:
+To configure the parameters of your ceph in config.py, you need:

  - IP of the endpoint of Rados Gateway
  - S3 account access key